zxynj/Midterm-election-simulation-project/README.md

 ## Instructions:
 The detail for this project is [here](https://www.utdallas.edu/~ammann/stat6341/node10.html).

-TLDR: Simulate Bonferroni's confidence interval and Fitzpatrick confidence interval for difference in cadidate preference during a poll in various scenarios.
+TLDR: Simulate Bonferroni's confidence interval and Fitzpatrick confidence interval for the difference in cadidate preference during a poll for various scenarios.

 ## Results: